-- Palpitations or undiscovered arrhythmias.
+- Palpitations or undiscovered arrhythmias

-- Bundle branch block or other transient non-life threatening conduction disorders.
+- Bundle branch block or other transient non-life threatening conduction disorders

-- Post cardiac surgery and/or myocardial infarction.
+- Post-cardiac surgery and/or myocardial infarction

-- Prescription drug monitoring to control atrial fibrillation.
+- Prescription drug monitoring to control atrial fibrillation

-- Those recovering from cardiac surgery who need outpatient arrhythmia monitoring.
+- Those recovering from cardiac surgery who need outpatient arrhythmia monitoring

 - Individuals requiring arrhythmia evaluation due to stroke or transient cerebral ischemia and/or stroke from atrial fibrillation or atrial flutter.

-- Patients who require 24-hour monitoring for non-life threatening arrhythmias such as supraventricular tachycardia (pre-mature atrial contractions, atrial fibrillation, atrial flutter, pre-mature ventricular contractions, ventricular tachycardia)
+- Patients who require 24-hour monitoring for non-life threatening arrhythmias such as supraventricular tachycardia (pre-mature atrial contractions, atrial fibrillation, atrial flutter, premature ventricular contractions, ventricular tachycardia)

 How Does Mobile Cardiac Telemetry Work?

-Alternatively, you may use alcohol to clean the skin where the monitor will be placed.
+Alternatively, you may use alcohol wipes to clean the skin where the monitor will be placed.
 You may also want to shave or remove any hair you might have in that area, ensuring that the electrode can stay attached and get a clear signal.

 Benefits of Use